wkopp/SpreedictorMPowerParkinson/README.md

 ## Feature prediction

-Finally, the feature predictions and submissions to the challenge score board were conducted using
+Finally, the feature predictions were generated using
 ```
 python featurizer.py --genfeat1 --genfeat2
 ```